Karol Bernal

-Karol Esthefany Bernal Castañeda (born 2 February 2003) is a Mexican professional footballer who plays as a center-back or left-back for Liga MX Femenil club C.F.
-Monterrey and the Mexico women's national football team.
+Karol Esthefany Bernal Castañeda (born 2 February 2003) is a Mexican professional footballer who plays as a center-back or left-back for Liga MX Femenil side Club América and the Mexico women's national football team.
 She has won the Liga MX Femenil with club C.F.
 Monterrey three times and one time with Liga MX Femenil club C.D.
-Guadalajara in her professional career.
+Guadalajara during her professional career.

 Club career

-Monterrey (2018–present)
+Monterrey (2018–2026)

 Bernal signed her first professional contract with Monterrey in 2018 at the age of 15.
 She made her professional debut with Monterrey on 19 August 2018 on a league match against Querétaro.

 Loan to C.D.
 Guadalajara (2021–2022)

 Bernal left Monterrey on a two-year loan to Chivas with no option to buy ahead of the Clausura 2021 tournament, as part of the transaction to transfer Andrea Sánchez from Chivas to Monterrey.
-With Chivas, Bernal made 48 appearances and scored one goal, helping the team win the Clausura 2022 league title and the 2022 Campeón de Campeones championship.
+With Chivas, Bernal made 48 appearances and scored one goal, helping the team win the Clausura 2022 league title and the 2022 Campeón de Campeonas championship.

 On 25 November 2022, Monterrey announced that Bernal was returning to the club after her loan with Chivas ended.

+Return to Monterrey and breakthrough (2023–2026)

+After her return to Monterrey, Bernal immediately became a regular starter for Monterrey.
+Although her team was unable to win any championship in 2023, Bernal’s performances allowed her to be called to the Mexico women's national football team.
+In 2024, Monterrey was able to win back-to-back league championships, with Bernal being a key figured in the team’s defense.
+Even though Bernal was for the most part consistent in 2025, Monterrey had a disappointing campaign during that year.
+During the Clausura 2026 tournament, Monterrey returned to the spotlight under head-coach Amandine Miquel, reaching the final of the tournament but Bernal became mostly relegated to the bench due to injuries and technical decisions.

+On 18 June 2026, Monterrey announced that after eight years, Bernal was leaving the club after her contract with the team concluded.

+Club América (2026–present)

+On 1 July 2026, Club América announced that Bernal was joining the club after her departure from Monterrey.